AverageHelper/Pippin/README.md

 ## Contributing

+This project lives primarily at [git.average.name](https://git.average.name/AverageHelper/Pippin).
+Read-only mirrors also exist on [Codeberg](https://codeberg.org/AverageHelper/Pippin) and [GitHub](https://github.com/AverageHelper/Pippin).
+Issues or pull requests should be filed at [git.average.name](https://git.average.name/AverageHelper/Pippin).
+You may sign in or create an account directly, or use one of several OAuth 2.0 providers.

 This project is entirely open source.
 Do with it what you will.
 If you're willing to help me improve this project, consider [filing an issue](https://git.average.name/AverageHelper/Pippin/issues/new/choose).

 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.